MiladFarazian/MiladFarazian/README.md

 ## I'm a AI/Software Engineer leveraging AI to build the future I want to see
 - 👯 I love working with clients on technical issues they're experience, and I constantly adapt to problem we're facing
-- 🥅 2026 Goals: User-test and Release Parkzy on mobile app stores + find meaningful work at a large/mid-size company here in LA
+- 🥅 2026 Goals: User-test and Release Parkzy on mobile app stores + find meaningful work at a large/mid-size company in LA
 - ⚡ Fun fact: I'm always down to trying something new.
 I don't leave any stone unturned

 ### Connect with me: